DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-FaeSerrano/README.md

 - Even assumption should have a corresponding proof to be consider valid.
 - Proof by Equivalence
  - Biconditional:  p ↔ q, we show that p → q and q → p

+#Week 5
+Cont of methods of proof:
+- Had several examples to better understand the usage of Direct and indirect proof.
+- Counterexample - uses an example to disprove a statement
+  - example: Every positive integer is the sum of the squares of two integers
+    - Disprove using counterexample: 3
+-Mathematical induction - treats the sequence of propositions as a domino
+  - Steps:
+    - *Basic step* show P(1) is true
+    - *Inductive step* Assume P(k) is true
+    - show p(k+1) is true
+  - QED (quod erat demonstrandum) - signals the end of proof
+  - Example: Prove P(n) = 1 + 2 + 3 + … + n = n(n+1)/2
+  -